Florence Margaret Spencer Palmer

 In 1923, Spencer Palmer received the Chappell Medal music award.
 She later won the Horatio Albert Lumb award for hymns and anthems.
 She was confirmed in the Church of England, and her compositions appeared in the Anglican Hymn Book.
 She arranged work by other composers, including Wings, a collection of songs by Amy Carmichael.
 Her works were published by Ascherberg Hopwood & Crew and Cramer & Co.

+Three of her cello pieces - Legend, Sarabande and Bagatelle - have been recorded by Catherine Wilmers and Jill Morton.